Edinburgh

 • Voodoo Rooms – Just up from Waverley, this place is a good cocktail bar with a beautiful interior.
 Sufficiently hidden to avoid the tourist throng.
 They apparently have a restaurant and a nightclub as well, but I’ve never quite made it there.

 • The Kenilworth – This apparently used to be one of the first and few ‘openly gay pubs’ on a main street Edinburgh.
-While that is no longer the case, the inside is beautiful, and worth a visit.
+While that is no longer the case, and it is pretty much just a bog standard drinking hole now, the inside is nice, and worth a visit.
 Much nicer than pubs of a similar vintage.

 • Lucky Liquor Co. – Another nice cocktail place.
 This time a bit more casual – set out like an American diner almost, with tiled floors.
 This is halfway between Princes Street and Stockbridge, and always has really interesting and unique drinks to try.